Solinea/goldstone-server/INSTALL.rst

 * keystone => LOG_LOCAL6

-OpenStack Ceilometer Integration
+OpenStack Ceilometer integration
 --------------------------------

+TBS

-Rsyslog Forwarding
+Rsyslog forwarding
 -------------------

 In the ``/opt/goldstone/external`` folder, there are example configuration files for rsyslog: